duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 In this part, I will introduction an overview about Jekyll framework.
 This is a good framework for whom want to create a digital porfolio.

 ### What is Jekyll? ###
-*Jekyll* is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator".
+*Jekyll* is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as `a simple, blog aware, static site generator`.

 ### What does Jekyll do?###